sodadata/docs/soda/data-privacy.md

 In September 2021, an independent review of Soda's source code was conducted and the result indicated that the code is sound.

 As a result of an independent review in September 2021, Soda has been found to be SOCII Type 1 compliant.
-Soda is scheduled to for SOCII Type 2 accreditation as soon as the minimum time interval from Type 1 accreditation has elapsed.
+Soda is scheduled for SOCII Type 2 accreditation as soon as the minimum time interval from Type 1 accreditation has elapsed.
 Contact <a href="mailto:support@soda.io">support@soda.io</a> for more information.

 <br />
 ---